By Amy Medling, founder of PCOS Diva (updated February 2021)

 When I drank my very first green juice, I prepared myself for the worst.
 I pinched my nose and threw back the glowing green kryptonite concoction like it my first shot of tequila.
-But I was left pleasantly surprised.
-It actually tasted really good – very fresh, almost vibrant and I could instantly tell I was doing something good for me.
+I was left pleasantly surprised.
+It actually tasted really good – very fresh, almost vibrant, and I could instantly tell I was doing something good for me.

 I truly believe food has the power to heal (or harm for that matter).
-A nutrient rich, plant-based diet is my first line of therapy in managing my PCOS.
-You can see just what I eat by downloading my Meal Plans.
+A nutrient rich, plant-based diet is my first line of natural therapy in managing my PCOS.
+You can see exactly what I eat by downloading my Meal Plans.
 Veggies and fruits are loaded with antioxidants, phytochemicals, vitamins, minerals, chlorophyll, and enzymes that build red blood cells, enhance brain function, and balance blood sugars just to name a few benefits.
 I would much rather be eating or drinking veggies than popping prescription pills down the road.